nodejs/node/doc/api/child_processes.markdown

 In the child the `process` object will have a `send()` method, and `process` will emit objects each time it receives a message on its channel.

-There is a special case when seinding a `{cmd: 'NODE_foo'}` message.
-All messages containging a `NODE_` prefix in its `cmd` property will not be emitted in the `message` event, since this are internal messages used by node core.
+There is a special case when sending a `{cmd: 'NODE_foo'}` message.
+All messages containing a `NODE_` prefix in its `cmd` property will not be emitted in the `message` event, since they are internal messages used by node core.
-Messages contain the prefix are emitted in the `internalMessage` event, you should by all means avoid using this feature, it may change without warranty.
+Messages containing the prefix are emitted in the `internalMessage` event, you should by all means avoid using this feature, it may change without warranty.

 By default the spawned Node process will have the stdout, stderr associated